kamangir/bluer-academy/bluer_academy/docs/academy/linux.md

 # academy: linux

 includes:
-- setting up Linux on your machine.
+- setting up Linux on your machine..